Darth Vader: Video games

 Vader plays a central role in the Legends game Star Wars: The Force Unleashed (2008), where he is playable in the first level and later appears as a boss.
 The game's main character, Galen Marek, or Starkiller, is Vader's secret apprentice.
 Vader also appears in the sequel, Star Wars: The Force Unleashed II (2010), as the final boss.

 Other appearances

-The Star Wars Holiday Special, a television special broadcast by CBS in 1978, features a brief appearance of Darth Vader, who appears on-screen speaking with Imperial officer "Chief Bast" in footage cut from the original 1977 film.
-The sequence is dubbed with new dialogue, performed by James Earl Jones.
-In the story, Vader colludes with Boba Fett to entrap the Rebels.
+The Star Wars Holiday Special, a television special broadcast by CBS in 1978, features a brief appearance of Darth Vader, who speaks with Imperial officer "Chief Bast" in footage that was cut from the original 1977 film.
+The sequence was dubbed with new dialogue, performed by James Earl Jones.
+In the program's plot, Vader colludes with Boba Fett to entrap the Rebels.

-The character appears in various Lego Star Wars shorts, voiced by Matt Sloan as Vader and by Kirby Morrow as Anakin.
+Both Vader and Anakin appear in various Lego Star Wars shorts.
+Matt Sloan voices Vader and Kirby Morrow voices Anakin.

-Darth Vader features in the 1981 radio drama adaptation of Star Wars, voiced by the actor Brock Peters.
+Vader appears in the 1981 radio drama adaptation of Star Wars, voiced by Brock Peters.
 Vader makes his first appearance on the planet Ralltiir, where he treats Princess Leia with suspicion.
 In later extended scenes, he is heard interrogating and torturing Leia on board his Star Destroyer and aboard the Death Star.

-Darth Vader was voiced by Maurice LaMarche in the 2024 Simpsons shorts May the 12th Be with You and The Most Wonderful Time of the Year.